Location

 What happens if a pipeline crosses private land?

-Because pipelines must cross the nation to deliver products over long distances, pipelines have many neighbors in urban, suburban and rural communities.
-Pipelines cross under creeks and rivers, highways and roads, farmers’ fields, parks, and may be close to homes, businesses or other community centers.
-Some of the land that pipelines cross is privately owned.
+Because pipelines deliver products over long distances across the U.S., pipelines have many neighbors in urban, suburban, and rural communities.
+Pipelines cross under creeks and rivers, highways and roads, farmers’ fields, parks, and may be close to homes, businesses, or other community centers.

-The working space needed during initial construction may be temporarily wider than the permanent right-of-way, which may range from 25- to 150-feet wide depending on the easement, the pipeline system, the presence of other nearby utilities, and the land use along the right-of-way.
-Permanent rights-of-way may be wider or narrower depending on specific locations and agreement terms.
+A temporary construction easement will likely be wider than the permanent right-of-way, which may range from 25- to 150-feet wide depending on the pipeline system, the presence of other nearby utilities, and the land use along the right-of-way.
+Permanent rights-of-way may be wider or narrower depending on specific locations and the terms of the easement agreement.

 Pipeline right-of-ways range from 25 to 150 feet wide.

-Importantly, rights-of-way are kept clear to allow the pipeline to be protected, aerially surveyed, and properly maintained.
+Importantly, rights-of-way are kept clear to allow the pipeline to be protected, viewed clearly during aerial surveys, and properly maintained.
 Pipeline companies are responsible for maintaining their rights-of-way to protect the public and the environment, the line itself and customers from loss of service.

-• Maintains an unobstructed view for regular aerial surveillance.
+• Maintains an unobstructed view for regular aerial and ground surveillance.

 • Identifies an area that restricts certain activities to protect the landowner, the community through which the pipeline passes, and the area where the pipeline itself is located.